Seiran Sho

-The Seiran Sho (in Japanese: 青藍賞), is a race for three and four year olds in the Iwate Horse Racing Association.
-The race has an "M2" grade rating.
+The Seiran Sho (in Japanese: 青藍賞), is a Japanese horse race for three and four year old Thoroughbreds in the Iwate Horse Racing Association.
+Run at the Morioka Racecourse, the race has an "M2" grade rating.

 Race details

 The race was originally created to celebrate the 30th anniversary of the Iwate Horse Racing Association.

 The race was originally 2,000 meters, but changed to 1,600 meters in 2000.

 The race has been held at both Mizusawa Racecourse and Morioka Racecourse.